Stephen-Hazel/shazware/README.md

 * console app
 ```
+script to make all your flatpaks available from the command line.

 php script to make a bunch of short bash scripts in current dir
 of all flatpak commands on your system
-Or you could just do this manually, too:
+Or you could just do this manually, too.

+Making short scripts like...

-sh@penguin:~/.bin$ cat ftx
+sh@penguin:~/.bin$ cat big
-/usr/bin/flatpak run --branch=master --arch=x86_64 --command=ftx
+/usr/bin/flatpak run --branch=master --arch=x86_64 --command=big
 --file-forwarding app.shaz.shazware  $@

-(sorry for it being in php - i'm just not python guy)
+(sorry for it being in php - i'm just not a python guy)
 ```
 --------------------------------------------------------------------------------